-- Trial mining, further metallurgical test work and pilot plant test work to provide precise guidance on mining and processing costs to FS levels is budgeted at US\$1.3 million.
+- Trial mining, further metallurgical test work and pilot plant test work to provide precise guidance on mining and processing costs to FS levels is budgeted at US\$1.5 million.
 Further metallurgical test work would concentrate on ways of reducing opex and capex including the use of membrane technology, molecular recognition technology © ("MRT") and U-pgrade © technology.
-Initial pilot plant test work would refine cost estimates of the process technology described in the PEA.
-If additional membrane technology, MRT or U-pgrade technology shows positive laboratory-scale test results, these processes would be tested at pilot plant scale.
-The budget for trial mining, metallurgical test work and pilot plant work is budgeted at US\$1.3 million; - Due to the positive gearing of the economics of the Project to resource size, a PFS would ideally be done on a larger resource.
-Initial exploration of the Petrominera concessions and establishing resources in the La Susana and La Rosada areas, with the aim of doubling the current resource, is budgeted at US\$1.8 million; - Social engagement, water resource studies and further environmental test work is budgeted at US\$0.6 million;
+Once the effectiveness of those techniques have been established, pilot plant test work would be done to refine process cost estimates; - Due to the positive gearing of the economics of the Project to resource size, a FS would ideally be done on a larger resource.
+Initial exploration of the Petrominera concessions and establishing resources in the La Susana and La Rosada areas, with the aim of doubling the current resource, as well as upgrading the resource to the Measured and Indicated category, is budgeted at US\$3.0 million; - Social engagement, water resource studies and further environmental test work is budgeted at US\$1.0 million; - The actual FS study is estimated at US\$1.5 million.